rxliuli/site/packages/v5/src/data/privacy/webstore.md

 # Privacy Policy

-> Last updated: 2025-05-01
+> Last updated: 2024-09-16

 ## Introduction

-Welcome to our Android Ping Tool application.
+Welcome to our Chrome extension.
 We are committed to protecting your privacy and ensuring the security of your personal information.
-This Privacy Policy explains how we collect, use, and protect your information when you use our Android application.
+This Privacy Policy explains how we collect, use, and protect your information when you use our Chrome extension.

 ## Information We Collect

-- We do not collect any user data.
-- We do not track the use of the application.
+- We do not track the use of the extension at all.
-- We do not store any ping results or history.
-- We do not require any special permissions beyond basic network access for ping functionality.
+- We never send information or extension settings outside of your browser.

 ## Information Sharing and Disclosure

-We do not share, sell, or distribute any personal information to third parties.
-The application operates entirely locally on your device.
+We do not share, sell, or distribute your personal information to third parties.
+Your data is used solely within the context of the extension to provide the features and functionalities described above.

 ## User Choices

-You have complete control over the application:
+You have control over the information we collect and how it is used.
+You can:

-- **Uninstall the App**: You can uninstall the application at any time through your device's settings.
+- **Disable the Extension**: You can disable or uninstall the extension at any time through your browser's settings.
-- **Network Access**: You can control the app's network access through your device's settings.
+- **Manage Permissions**: Adjust the permissions granted to the extension through your browser's extensions settings.

 ## Changes to This Privacy Policy